carlangelopamplona/FND_Unsupervised_GAMC/README.md

 <h1> GAMC: An Unsupervised Method for Fake News Detection using Graph Autoencoder with Masking </h1>

 GAMC is an unsupervised fake news detection technique using the graph autoencoder with masking and contrastive learning.
+The code related to the paper below：

+Shu Yin, Peican Zhu, Lianwei Wu, Chao Gao, Zhen Wang, GAMC: An Unsupervised Method for Fake News Detection using Graph Autoencoder with Masking, Proceedings of the AAAI conference on artificial intelligence, 2024, 38(1): 347-355.